 Devil's Peak Brewery and The Taproom, Salt River

 There's something really cool about drinking beer on the premises on which it is brewed.
 At The Taproom (Devil's Peak Brewery's on-site restaurant) in Salt River, you can do just that.
 It’s comfortably decorated with mismatched tables, a couple of lounge-type chairs and an eclectic array of paintings and bric-a-brac.
 Located in a newly renovated Woodstock building that used to house a textile factory, it’s big and airy.
 There is an incredible view of – yip – Devil's Peak out of the floor-to-ceiling windows.

-The beers are divided into a founder range, the four which are bottled and freely available; and an explorer range, more experimental, only available on tap, at the brewery.
+The beers are divided into a founder range, the four which are bottled and freely available; and an explorer range, more experimentally.
 All are named with Devil’s Peak (the mountain) in mind and have gorgeous, intricately designed labels.
-The menu is simple, but good, with a great beer and food pairing option.
+The menu is simple but good, with a great beer and food pairing option.
 Try the beer-tasting platter, too, to get a taste of each of the craft beers in their range.

 Hello Sailor Bistro, Observatory

 This little spot in buzzing Lower Main Road, Observatory, has the added bonus of playing fantastic tunes while you drink your craft beer.
 If you have eclectic taste in music, get yourself down there.